SoLee1221/battleship-game/README.md

 <h3>How to play</h3>

 Unreal battleships is a classic pen and paper game.
+More information can be found on this website about battleships game https://en.wikipedia.org/wiki/Battleship.
 In Unreal battleships you are presented with rules and welcome message.
 Each player (computer and player) have 3 ships each and the opponent has to sink them all in order to win.
 There are indications showing if a player or computer has taken their turn by showing symbols such as "x"